TruongNguyenDinh/Ros2/README.md

-# ROS2 with Python
+# ROS 2 with Python

-Giới thiệu chung
+1. Publisher and Subscirber with Python Programming.

+2.